-One of the queries frequently posed by discerning buyers is the difference between honed and polished granite and which is more suitable to their unique needs.
-Let’s look at the essential differences between the two:
+One of the queries frequently posed by discerning buyers is the difference between honed vs. polished granite and which is more suitable to their unique needs.
+Let’s look at the essential differences between the two.

 Star Galaxy honed granite